 10. Extra Fees

 Airlines are starting to charge for EVERYTHING.
 Make sure before you book a flight you check any extra fees you might pay.
 Some budget airlines even charge for carry-on bags.
 The flight may seem cheap but when you add up extra fees it might end up more expensive.
+If you are booking an Airbnb you can always try to negotiate the rate before you book.
+This will be a lot easier to do if you’re traveling during an off-season as well.

 11. Car Rental Coverage